 Potter, Pitman Benjamin (Chinese topics, humanitarian law, Chinese Law and Politics, International Law, Human Rights, Comparative Law, Globalization, law and society )

 Reynolds, Graham (Copyright Law, Intellectual Property Law, property law, Intellectual Property and Human Rights, Technology and Access to Justice)

 Sarfaty, Galit (International Law, Human Rights, Regulatory Governance, Law and Development Organizational Culture, Corporate Sustainability )

 Sarra, Janis (Corporate finance, banking law, corporate governance, securities law, contracts, commercial insolvency law, economics)

 Sheppard, Anthony (Evidence-electronic records, Remedies-injunctions and other civil remedies, Real Property Law, Income Taxation., Creditors' Remedies, Evidence, Equitable Remedies, Taxation)

-Stacey, Jocelyn (Environmental Law, Public Law, Regulatory and Legal Theory, Disaster Law)
+Stacey, Jocelyn (Administrative Law, Environmental Law, Public Law, Regulatory and Legal Theory, Disaster Law)

 Stewart, James (Comparative Criminal Law, Moral Philosophy, Legal Pluralism, Theory of Criminal Law, Corporate Accountability, International Criminal Justice, International Humanitarian Law, Human Rights)